jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

 - focus on fundamental functionality, rather than suggestions to improve the visual interface

 \noindent during the testing process.
-Furthermore, I reminded them that the testing is not meant to test them, but the Annotation Interface as an application, to ensure a comfortable environment.
+In addition, I reminded them that the testing is not meant to test them, but the Annotation Interface as an application, to ensure a comfortable environment.